 If you suffered a knee injury in a car accident, you may be able to recover compensation for your accident-related losses.
 Fortunately, Connecticut law entitles the victims of the negligence of others to compensation for both their economic and non-economic losses.
 Some of the damages you may be able to seek after a car accident knee injury include medical expenses, lost income, lost quality of life, and physical and emotional pain and suffering.

 Call Us Today to Schedule a Free Case Evaluation with a New London Personal Injury Attorney

 If you have injured your knee or any other body part in a car accident, you should discuss your options with a lawyer as soon as you can.
-At Polito & Associates, LLC, we are committed to protecting victims’ rights and will never collect legal fees unless we win your case.
+At Polito & Harrington, LLC, we are committed to protecting victims’ rights and will never collect legal fees unless we win your case.
 To schedule a free case evaluation with a personal injury lawyer in New London, call out office today at (860) 447-3300 or contact us online.